 In some parts of the UK people have a choice of provider and can choose to access their hearing care closer to home.
 In other parts of the UK people still have to travel to a hospital to access routine NHS hearing care.
 The table below provides information for each country.

-If people want to access hearing care privately they do not need a referral from their GP.
+If people want to access ear and hearing care privately they do not need a referral from their GP.
 Just like visiting an optician or dentist, people can choose to visit a regulated Hearing Aid Dispenser (HAD).
 If the HAD feels a medical opinion is required they will refer to a medically qualified colleague.
-The table below provides links to more information about private hearing care in the UK.
+The table below provides links to more information about self-funded ear and hearing care in the UK.

 Reduced hearing might be caused by one or more risk factors

 - some risk factors can be controlled or eliminated.
 For example, wearing appropriate ear protection and avoiding excessive noises can help reduce noise-induced hearing loss.

 - other risk factors such as age are not modifiable

 The HSE and hseni offer advice and guidance on preventing hearing loss at work.
 The NHS also offers tips on preventing hearing loss.

 The national independent watchdog for work-related health, safety and illness.
 It acts in the public interest to reduce work-related injury across Great Britain's workplaces.It has a section dedicated to noise-induced hearing loss on its website.